heyyytamvo/FCJ2024-Workshop2/content/2-vpc-ec2/2.1-vpc/2.1.1-createvpc/_index.md

 }
 ```

-First, we create a VPC with a defined CIDR Block (Please follow this [link](https://github.com/heyyytamvo/AWS-DevOps/blob/main/ECS/AWS-FCJ-WORKSHOP/terraform.tfvars) to check any defined variables).
-Then, we create an Internet Gateway and attach it to our VPC.

-Finally, an Elastic IP is created and attached to the NAT Gateway so that private instances can reach the internet.
+We created an Elastic IP Address and attach it to the NAT Gateway